So you’re lost? That’s alright because so am I.

 Maybe life isn’t always about rushing to and from some place?
 Perhaps, feeling lost is a chance for us to be still for a while?
 Why not take a little breather from the rat race?
 This is a chance to stop and observe the world, a chance to smell the roses, and a chance to just be.
 Do we need to be heading anywhere?

-I’m 26 and I still don’t know where I’m going.
+Sometimes, I don’t know where I’m going.
 However, I know that I’m trying and I’m moving.
 I might be moving at a snail’s pace, but it’s still counts!
 Don’t ever feel guilty about “floundering”.
 I don’t.
 At least we know we’re lost, which means we can start to take action.

 It’s alright for me and you to be lost because we’re collecting moments and experiences about ourselves and our world.
 We are each trying to make a meaningful positive difference in the world.
 For that, we can pat ourselves on the back.
 We’re not complacent, we’re not lazy, and we’re not expressionless.
 We are, by far, quite the opposite.
 Our minds and hearts are busy conjuring up ways to make our world a greater place.